hileamlakB/coinage-history/README.md

 # Coinage of the roman republic
-Coinage of the roman republic is a n interactie timeline tool, sololy built with react.
-It doesn't use any external liberaries for handling the scrolling functionality besides React js which was used for its state handling features.
+Coinage of the roman repulic is a chronological timeline tool that presents visual and textual information on
+different roman coins from different times.
+The app is built with react js and uses data researched from different books.

 ## Demo link:
 Access the site here on [github](https://hileamlakb.github.io/coinage-history/)